 Chee Soo passed away in 1994.
 In order to safeguard the continuation of the Arts and their philosophy, Howard founded the East-West Taoist Association in 1999.
-Howard takes regular all-day courses and grading days.
+Howard holds regular all-day courses and grading days.

 I would just like to say a personal 'Thank You' to you for your continuing to share your extensive knowledge and skill of our Lee Style Tai Chi with me and all your students, and for all your help during the times that I manage to get down from Edinburgh to attend your courses.

 You make training with you in Scarborough a real pleasure, and I have over time come to realise that not only have I been leaning more about our wonderful arts whilst there, but also about myself.

 I look forward to meeting up and training with you once again, when you come to join us here in Edinburgh in November.

 If you suffer from tension and stress, you will find that, with practice, Tai Chi will help you will learn to relax, and be able to do so whenever you wish.